 Why does Naltrexone work?
 When a human drinks alcohol, a very complex chain reaction occurs.
 Soon after alcohol is consumed and travels into the blood system, it travels to the brain and stimulates the release of endorphins that subsequently bind to opioid receptors–these receptor sites can be compared to a message center, which directs all of our voluntary and involuntary commands.

 The opioid receptor stimulation causes the release of dopamine in the pleasure center the brain.
 This creates the sense of well-being, the sense that problems and anxieties can be dealt with.
-Endorphins assist humans in dealing with stress, anxiety, self-esteem, patients, moodiness and social well-being.
+Endorphins assist humans in dealing with stress, anxiety, self-esteem, patience, moodiness and social well-being.

 As an individual continues to drink, over a longer time, the brain acclimates to the artificial stimulation of alcohol stimulating the release of endorphins.
 During the progression of this disease, endorphins production is slowed down and ultimately even shuts down as more and more alcohol is used.
 This makes the individual more and more dependent upon alcohol for endorphin production, not to feel good, but rather so that they do not feel bad.

-US Government Study Proves Most Effective Alcoholism Treatments – Naltrexone, Counseling and Medical Management - The study, published in the Journal of the American Medical Association, showed that patients that received Naltrexone, specialized alcohol counseling, or both had the best drinking outcomes after 16 weeks of alcohol outpatient treatment.
+US Government Study Suggests Most Effective Alcoholism Treatments – Naltrexone, Counseling and Medical Management – The study, published in the Journal of the American Medical Association, showed that patients that received Naltrexone, specialized alcohol counseling, or both had the best drinking outcomes after 16 weeks of alcohol outpatient treatment.
 All of the patients in the study also received Medical Management — an intervention consisting of nine brief, structured outpatient sessions provided by a health care professional.

 COMBINE Study Highlights (after 16 weeks):